tobocode/Omneko/README.md

 As some apps seem to not like opening links in their dedicated apps, you can use Androids sharing functionality as an alternative and share a link with the app.
 This will play the video in the same way as clicking on the link would.

+### Updating YoutubeDL

+The first time the app is started, it will automatically update YoutubeDL to the latest stable version.
+If you encounter problems watching videos from platforms that previously worked, you can manually update YoutubeDL again in the main screen.